 font-family | High | Typography fallbacks essential for brand consistency |

-font-size | Medium | Important but can be overridden by media queries |
+font-size | Medium | Important, but often overridden by media queries |

-padding | Medium | Layout critical, but margin is unreliable anyway |
+padding | Medium | Layout-critical, and margin is unreliable anyway |

-width (tables) | High | Essential for layout structure in email |
+width (tables) | High | Essential for layout structure |

-border | Medium | Important for Outlook compatibility |
+border | Medium | Matters for Outlook compatibility |

-text-align | Medium | Layout critical but well-supported in style tags |
+text-align | Medium | Layout-critical, but well-supported in style tags |

-line-height | Low | Good fallback support, can stay in style tags |
+line-height | Low | Decent fallback support, can stay in style tags |

-margin | Never | Unreliable in email, use padding instead |
+margin | Avoid | Unreliable – use padding instead |

-Implementation Workflow
+Implementation workflow

 <table style="width: 600px; background-color: #ffffff; font-family: Arial, sans-serif;" class="main-table">